-- 5.1.1 The Environmental Monitoring and Audit (EM&A) Report presents the operational EM&A works undertaken during the period from 25th October to 24th November 2009 in accordance with EM&A Manual and the requirement under EP-224-2005/A. - 5.1.2 No exceedance on marine stations and fresh water stations are recorded. - 5.1.3 Coral monitoring was carried out in October 2009.
-No mortality, bleaching or sedimentation was found on most of the tagged corals except bleaching was observed on D-17 (about 50%). - 5.1.4 The soil sampling was taken in November 2009 and the analysis result is expected to be available in December 2009. - 5.1.5 The final landscape and visual site audit was completed during the reporting month.
-The Contractor was reminded to replace the carry out landscape maintenance works and remove/replace the damage / dead trees with shrubs, in particular at those areas are vulnerable to strong wind. - 5.1.6 No environmental complaint / summon was received during the reporting month.
+- 5.1.1 The Environmental Monitoring and Audit (EM&A) Report presents the operational EM&A works undertaken during the period from 25th January to 24th February 2010 in accordance with EM&A Manual and the requirement under EP-224-2005/A. - 5.1.2 No exceedance at marine station was found while nutrient exceedances (ammonia nitrogen, chlorophyll a and total phosphate) were recorded at fresh water stations.
+No rainstorm event was recorded during reporting month. - 5.1.3 The final semi-annual dry season coral monitoring was carried out during the reporting month.
+For Site C, D and Control Site, no mortality, bleaching or sedimentation were found.
+No seagrasses at Site D2 and D3 were found. - 5.1.4 The soil sampling and analysis were completed and presented in the previous monitoring report. - 5.1.5 No environmental complaint / summon was received during the reporting month.